ahmadsolehin/PHP-and-Ajax-Asynchronous-File-Upload-using-jQuery/README.md

 <img width="648" alt="screen shot 2017-08-12 at 12 50 24 am" src="https://user-images.githubusercontent.com/12325386/29223227-67052cb6-7ef8-11e7-8c78-504254479b15.png">

+<p>Form and Input Field: The basic need to upload file is to have <form> with enctype="multipart/form-data", if you notice the above file I have added form with enctype, next is the input field of file type, we have this field with the ID “file_to_upload“. </p>

+<p>Submit Button: After </form> we have Submit button included with onClick event along with function call uploadFile(), we are going to write this function under script.js file, which is going to handle file upload operation.</p>

+Create script.js file:

+Let’s create script.js file and add following source code in to it:

+script.js:

 ## How Install?
 - Installing is real simple
 - Just add the source code to your php root directly and your done.